 You can also share any iPhone/iPad using iOS mirroring

 Chat: allows you to text chat with either specific participants or with the entire group in a separate window

-Record: enables/disables the ability to record the meeting (can be disabled in your account)
+Record: enables/disables the ability to record the meeting (this can be set in your account).

 Share: share any content, including video clips with audio

 Breakout Rooms: activate video breakout rooms for small groups (useful for assigning collaborative exercises to students)